 Deadline Detroit’s review “suggests the system is just deeply broken and … officers are getting let back on the street without the proper corrective action,” said Jonathan Smith, who from 2010 to 2015 led the section of the U.S. Department of Justice that entered into two consent decrees with DPD after finding a “pattern or practice” of civil rights abuses.
 “The risk to people in the community is very, very high.”

-An “ee-noor-mous” number of Detroit officers commit misconduct, he said, drawing out the vowels for emphasis.
 Department data shows officers faced discipline more than 300 times in each of the past two years, which accounts for up to 13 percent of the force per year.
-The total does not include misconduct that initially resulted in informal counseling, which is not considered discipline.
+Smith called that number “ee-noor-mous,” drawing out the vowels for emphasis.
+It does not include misconduct that initially resulted in informal counseling, which is not considered discipline.

 Police officials did not respond to the totality of our findings, outlined in an email.
 In an interview limited to 15 minutes, Assistant Chief David LeValley defended the reduced discipline, saying leaders may have cut penalties due to poorly handled investigations or an officer’s never-before-heard defense.
 The department and city declined to say whether they’re pushing to renegotiate union provisions that limit accountability ahead of a June 30 contract expiration.